BioimageAnalysisCoreWEHI/napari_lattice/README.md

     --file_extension FILE_EXTENSION
                             If choosing a folder, enter the extension of the files (make sure you enter it with the dot at the start, i.e., .czi or .tif), else .czi and .tif files will be used
     --time_range TIME_RANGE TIME_RANGE
-                            Enter time range to extract ,example 0 10 will extract first 10 timepoints> default is to extract entire timeseries
+                            Enter time range to extract ,example 0 10 will extract first 10 timepoints> default is to extract entire timeseries if no range is specified
     --channel_range CHANNEL_RANGE CHANNEL_RANGE
-                            Enter channel range to extract, default will be all channels.
+                            Enter channel range to extract, default will be all channels if no range is specified.
 Example 0 1 will extract first two channels.
     --workflow_path WORKFLOW_PATH
                             If using workflow or workflow_crop, enter the path to the workflow file (*.yml)